 Along with employment practice liabilities, fiduciary liabilities, and government liabilities, there are many more basic areas of coverage that are extremely useful in other scenarios.
-These are not less important in the sense that a thriving non-profit organization would still require these, though the risk factor is a lot lower.
+A thriving nonprofit organization would still require these, though considerably lower risk factors.

 General Liability Insurance

 General Liability Insurance covers all of the expenses related to physical injury of clients while on your property and damage to your property.
-It also is useful for covering lawsuits, particularly for libel and slander.
+It’s also useful for covering lawsuits, particularly libel and slander.

 Business Owners Policy

-Business Owners Policy is a type of business insurance that combines the coverages of general liability insurance with commercial property insurance.
+Business Owners Policy is a type of business insurance that combines general liability insurance coverage with commercial property insurance.
 This is a smart buy, as you can find it at a relatively lower rate than if you were to purchase each policy separately.

 Professional Liability Insurance

-Professional Liability Insurance can partially cover legal expenses if a client sues your nonprofit for either negligent or unsatisfactory work.
-It is important to have this coverage because even the most competent non-profit organizations can have deals that backfire, resulting in resentful clients.
+Professional Liability Insurance is commonly known as errors and omissions insurance.
+This policy can partially cover legal expenses if a client sues your nonprofit for either negligent or unsatisfactory work.
+It’s important to have this coverage because even the most competent nonprofit organizations can have deals that backfire, resulting in resentful clients.

 Workers Compensation Insurance

-Most states require businesses to carry workers compensation insurance.
-It covers employees for medical costs for work-related injuries and illnesses and compensates for the pay that they may miss when unable to work.
-Even if your state doesn’t legally require your non-profit to have this coverage, it is ethical to do so and will attract better talent.
+Workers compensation insurance is required by law in most states.
+It covers employees for medical costs for work-related injuries and illnesses.
+It compensates for the pay that they may miss when unable to work.
+Even if your state doesn’t legally require your nonprofit to have this coverage, it’s ethical to do so and will attract better talent.

 Some Nonprofit Organizations Claim Scenarios

-Though nonprofits exist entirely to benefit and serve communities, you may find that running a large operation to do any task can come with certain hindrances.
-Non-profits exist through donations and funding rather than the selling of a product.
-For this reason, securing finances for a non-profit can be a daunting task with many obstacles.
+Though nonprofits exist entirely to benefit and serve communities, running a large operation to do any task can have certain hindrances.
+Nonprofits exist through donations and funding rather than the selling of a product.
+For this reason, securing finances for a nonprofit can be a daunting task with many obstacles.
 The nonprofit world is not as squeaky clean as it may seem.

-According to an extensive study done by Swiss Re, often donors, members, creditors, governmental bodies, and employees make claims against directors and officers.
-Usually, internal disagreements, staff negligence, and client dissatisfaction cause these claims.
+According to an extensive study done by Swiss Re, claims against directors and officers are often made by donors, members, creditors, governmental bodies, and employees, amongst others.
+Internal disagreements, staff negligence, and client dissatisfaction often happen in the workplace.
 Occasionally, corruption within an organization can rear its ugly head.

-In the following cases, D&O insurance for nonprofits is vital:
+In the following instances, D&O insurance for nonprofits is vital:

 Misuse of Funds

-It’s not uncommon for large charitable foundations to be sued for misuse of funds.
-When large sums of money start coming in, trustees may be excessively compensated.
-Even with fair compensation, when large amounts of money meets with insufficient time and resources to support the intended purpose, it becomes effortless to claim misuse of funds.
+It’s not uncommon for large charitable foundations to face legal issues for misuse of funds.
+When large sums of money start coming in, trustees may receive excessive compensation.
+When large amounts of money are met with insufficient time and resources to support the intended purpose, it becomes elementary to claim misuse of funds.

-For example, a millionaire donates a big lump of money to a non-profit hospital to research a particular cause.
-If the hospital cannot carry out the study for any reason, be it an unethical funneling of funds to the trustees or just a lack of time or an operational level inconvenience, a donor can easily sue the D&O for misuse of funds.
-These lawsuits can easily lead to the eventual bankruptcy of a hospital.
+Let’s say a nonprofit hospital receives large donations for research of a particular cause.
+Suppose the hospital cannot carry out the research, for any reason, whether it’s an unethical funneling of funds to the trustees or just a lack of time or an operational level inconvenience.
+In that case, a donor can sue the D&O for misuse of funds.
+These sorts of lawsuits can easily lead to eventual bankruptcy.

-Creditors can easily allege inaccuracies in financial data, claiming that their companies relied upon a certain number when they extended credit that was not met by a specific allotted timeframe.
-This timeframe is often created and can be changed by the creditor outside the control of the non-profit.
-The non-profit board can be sued by creditor companies alleging their funds were squandered.
+Creditors can allege inaccuracies in financial data.
+One common claim can be made if they rely upon receiving their dues by a certain allotted timeframe when they extended credit.
+This timeframe is often put in place by the creditor outside the control of the nonprofit.
+The nonprofit board can be sued by creditor companies alleging that they squandered their funds.

-Customer lawsuits, on the other hand, are alleged when there are disputes with the products or services rendered are unsatisfactory.
-While these types of lawsuits are more challenging to evaluate, they can also lead to horrendous PR scandals, withdrawals of donations, or even eventual bankruptcy.
+Customer lawsuits result from disputes when the products or services rendered are unsatisfactory.
+While these types of lawsuits are more difficult to evaluate, they can also lead to horrendous PR scandals, withdrawals of donations, or even eventual bankruptcy.

-For example, if family A receives sporting goods from a certain children’s fund, but the quality of the product they receive may be less than what is received by family B, family A holds grounds to contest discrimination.
-Even if the claims do not hold court, fighting the claims will be an expensive operation without insurance.
-The media coverage of this event can lead to massive scandals and potentially end the non-profit organization entirely.
+For example, suppose family A receives sporting goods from a particular children’s fund.
+In that case, the quality of the product they receive is lower than what is received by family B. Family A has grounds to allege discrimination.
+Even if the claims do not reach court, fighting them will be expensive without insurance.
+Furthermore, the media coverage of this event can lead to massive scandals and potentially end the nonprofit organization entirely.

 Competitor lawsuits often stem from allegations of anti-trust or unfair competition.
-A competitor can misrepresent the intentions of your non-profit organization in court to create a monopoly on donors and poach internal talent.
-Other types of lawsuits made by competitors include infringement of a competitor’s trademarks, like logos, uniforms, or themes.
+A competitor can misrepresent the intentions of your nonprofit organization in court in order to create a monopoly on donors and poach internal talent.
+Other types of lawsuits made by competitors include infringement of a competitor’s trademarks, such as logos, uniforms, or themes.

 Lawsuits Under the Corrupt Practices Act

 Wrongful termination is one example of this.
-Employees can allege their firing or layoff was illegal and violated anti-discrimination laws, employment agreements, or labor laws.
-Often, for larger non-profits, work is departmentalized, and a malevolent manager or a bitter employee can sabotage the workplace’s reputation as a whole.
-Creating a transparent system of reporting and making sure your employees follow that system is crucial for nonprofits.
+Employees can allege their firing or layoff was illegal and in violation of anti-discrimination laws, employment agreements, or labor laws.
+Oftentimes, for larger nonprofits, work is departmentalized.
+A malevolent manager or a bitter employee can sabotage the workplace’s reputation as a whole.
+So, creating a clear system of reporting and making sure your employees follow that system is crucial for nonprofits.

-Sexual harassment is another huge example.
-While it is important to believe victims under all circumstances, because of the velocity of sexual harassment cases in all industries, D&O insurance is important to protect victims as well to the distance non-profit’s reputation from the perpetrator.
-Also, maintaining stricter guidelines on employee dating and fraternization might be important, depending on the nature of your nonprofit.
+Sexual harassment is another important example.
+D&O insurance is important to protect victims as well to distance a nonprofit’s reputation from the perpetrator.
+Maintaining stricter guidelines on employee dating and fraternization might be important in this regard depending on the nature of your nonprofit.

 What Are the Costs of Directors and Officers Insurance for Nonprofits?

 According to Blue Avocado, organizations with no employees can purchase $1 million in D&O limits for around $600 per year.
-Organizations with employees can expect to pay anywhere from about $1,200 for those with just a few employees to approximately $4,000 to $5,000 for 50 employees.
+Organizations with employees can expect to pay anywhere from about $1,200 for those with just a few employees, to around $4,000 to $5,000 for 50 employees.

-According to Insureon, among the non-profit organizations that buy insurance from their company, 24% pay less than $400 per year and 41% pay between $400 and $600 per company.
+According to Insureon, amongst the nonprofit organizations that buy insurance from their company, 24% pay less than $400 per year and another 41% pay between $400 and $600 per year.

-Granted, larger-scale non-profits will require higher amounts of insurance.
-Ultimately, it depends on the size and the goals of the non-profit organization.
+Of course, larger scale nonprofits will require higher amounts of insurance.
+Ultimately, it depends on the size and the goals of each particular organization.

-Overall, the world holds non-profit organizations to a higher moral standard than for-profit companies.
+Overall, nonprofit organizations are held to a higher moral standard than for-profit companies.
 They exist to benefit the community and to bring positive change.
-However, running a non-profit with good intentions alone is not possible.
-It would help if you had strong guidelines and the proper insurance coverage to ensure your operations run smoothly.
+However, running a nonprofit on good intentions alone is not possible.
+You need strong guidelines and the proper insurance coverage to ensure your operations run smoothly.
 D&O insurance for nonprofits exists for that very reason.